davidAmiron/SimpleGL/README.md

 # SimpleGL
-A simple graphics library based on OpenGL
+A simple graphics library based on OpenGL.

-Currently being developed on Mac, but might work on other systems
+Currently being developed on Mac, might be made more general for other systems later.

+## Dependencies
+This project depends on GLEW and SDL2.
+The relevant librares are currently included in this repository, however are only for mac.

 ## Installation
 Clone the repository